elexis-eu/lexonomy/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature request: Enable TBX import
-about: Suggest an idea for this project
+about: Suggest an idea for this project: Provide a DTD file or other template that can be used under "Use your own schema" to correctly import TBX-basic files or provide a sample structure that I can recreate manually to correctly import TBX files.
-title: ''
+title: '':
-labels: ''
+labels: '':
-assignees: ''
+assignees: '':

 ---